gabrielvuksani/MyRoommate/replit.md

 - ✓ Optimized RoommateListingCard component with React.memo for better rendering performance
 - ✓ Added comprehensive performance optimizations: useMemo for expensive operations, useCallback for event handlers, React Query caching
 - ✓ Enhanced contact handler to support both email and phone number interactions with smart detection
+- ✓ Personalized authentication process by replacing all Replit references with myRoommate branding
+- ✓ Created premium authentication success page with myRoommate styling and gradient design
+- ✓ Updated authentication strategy names from replitauth to myroommate for seamless branding
+- ✓ Removed Replit development banner for cleaner professional appearance
+- ✓ Enhanced authentication flow documentation to reflect myRoommate branding throughout
 - ✓ Fixed tab bar design in roommates page to match established glass morphism design language with sliding indicator
 - ✓ Updated + button in roommates page to match chores page style with proper gradient and animations
 - ✓ Enhanced listing detail page pills/badges to work properly in both dark and light modes using CSS variables